gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideI18nPluralForms.md

 <p>First, an example <tt>Messages</tt> interface:
 <pre class="prettyprint">
-@DefaultLocale("en") // not required since this is the default public class MyMessages extends Messages {
+@DefaultLocale("en") // not required since this is the default public interface MyMessages extends Messages {
   @DefaultMessage("There are {0,number} items in your cart.")
-  @AlternateMessage({"one", "There is 1 item in your cart.")
-  String cartItems(@PluralCount int itemCount);
+  @AlternateMessage({"one", "There is 1 item in your cart."}) String cartItems(@PluralCount int itemCount);
 }
 </pre></p>